johnwilander/owasp-1-liner/README.md

 ## B. Quick Start

 OWASP 1-Liner is deployed on your own machine.
 This is the quickest way to get going:
- * Clone this repo using Git
+ * Clone https://github.com/johnwilander/owasp-1-liner (this repo if you're on GitHub right now) using Git
- * Enter '127.0.0.1 local.1-liner.org' and '127.0.0.1 attackr.se' in your hosts file
+ * Enter '127.0.0.1 local.1-liner.org' and '127.0.0.1 attackr.se' in your hosts file (/etc/hosts on Unix)
- * Make sure you have [Gradle](http://www.gradle.org/) installed
+ * Make sure you have [Gradle](http://www.gradle.org/) installed ('brew install gradle' if you're on Mac OS and use Homebrew)
- * Go to the app root in a shell, for instance /opt/workspace/owasp_1-liner/
+ * Go to the root folder of your cloned OWASP 1-Liner in a shell, for instance /opt/workspace/owasp_1-liner/
  * Execute 'gradle jettyRun'
  * Surf to [https://local.1-liner.org:8444](https://local.1-liner.org:8444)
  * Check out the OWASP_1-Liner_Demos.txt file for demo inspiration